pablomarin/Retail-Recommender/README.md

 * link powerpoint here

 # Azure and Analytics Platform
-The directions provided for this repository assume fundemental working knowledge of Azure Cosmos DB, Azure Machine Learning Service, Azure Kubernetes Service.
+The directions provided for this repository assume fundemental working knowledge of Azure Machine Learning Service and Azure Databricks MLFlow.

 For additional training and support, please see:
 1. Azure Machine Learning Services
+2. Azure Databricks MLFlow